AMN-SHK/UnibotFM/data/nlu.md

 - What can you do help
 - What else can you help
 - How can you help me
 - what else
+- what else can you do
+- what more

 ## intent:askwork
-- What you do ?
+- What you do
-- What's this ?
+- Whats this
-- What can you do ?
+- What can you do
-- What is your job ?
+- What is your job
+- what do you do

 ## intent:ask_restaurant
 - restaurants